pikus-spb/dev.space/README.md

 # PikusDevSpace

-This is a demo project for `https://pikus-dev.space` that implements canonical FSD - feature sliced design.
+This is a demo project for `https://pikus-dev.space` written using `Angular Material` and that implements canonical `FSD - feature sliced design`
-`#fsd #featuresliceddesign`
+#fsd #featuresliceddesign

 ## Development server